z-korp/daydreams/readme.md

 bun start
 ```

-This will start the agent and you will be able to interact with it via the CLI.
+This will start the agent and you will be able to interact with it via the CLI, currently the only supported game is Eternum.

 ## 1. Overview